 Connect with Steph

-Paul Shrimpling: [00:00:00] This is podcast three of five of the ACCA strategy series.
-Welcome to the humanize the numbers podcast, series leaders, managers, and owners of ambitious accounting firms, sharing insights, successes, and issues that will challenge you and connect you and your firm to the ways and means of transforming your firms results.
+Paul Shrimpling: [00:00:00] This is podcast three of five of the ACCA Strategy Series.
+Welcome to the Humanise the Numbers podcast series.
+Leaders, managers, and owners of ambitious accounting firms, sharing insights, successes, and issues that will challenge you and connect you and your firm to the ways and means of transforming your firm’s results.

-James Lizars: [00:00:28] But yeah, I think purpose sort of leads you into those the more detailed parts of their makeup.
-So straight away you look at the purpose and you're like, okay, so, so what does that mean?
-What, what does that look like?
+James Lizars: [00:00:28] But yeah, I think purpose sort of leads you into those more detailed parts of their makeup.
+So straight away you look at the purpose and you're like, okay, so what does that mean?
+What does that look like?
 What do you need to do then?
 And how can I help you do that?
-So shift gears fairly quickly into the other aspects of, you know, what can we do to help you meet that purpose?
+So you shift gears fairly quickly into the other aspects of, you know, what can we do to help you meet that purpose?

-Paul Shrimpling: [00:00:56] the value in having a crystal clear sense of purpose for your accountancy firm?
-On this podcast discussion, you're going to hear from James Lazard and Steph Rickaby, two sole owners of two modest size accounting firms that think big, they think big about their core purpose, what they stand for their raise on Detra.
+Paul Shrimpling: [00:00:56] Where's the value in having a crystal-clear sense of purpose for your accountancy firm?
+On this podcast discussion, you're going to hear from James Lizars and Steph Rickaby, two sole owners of two modest-sized accounting firms that think big – they think big about their core purpose, what they stand for, their raison d’etre.

-Steph Rickaby: [00:01:31] Hello, Paul, my name's Steph Rick B. My firm is some flare accounts and we're based in hill Martin, a little village in Wiltshire.
+Steph Rickaby: [00:01:31] Hello, Paul, my name's Steph Rickaby.
+My firm is Sunflower Accountants and we're based in Hilmarton, a little village in Wiltshire.

-I've got two children, Emily who's six and Gabriela.
-Who's 29 and two grandchildren.
-Wow.
+I've got two children, Emily, who's six, and Gabriela, who's 29, and two grandchildren.
 Why did I get into accountancy?
-Well, I left school with just four over levels and I became a single parent at 24.
-And I felt that I didn't want to live on benefits.
-Yeah.
-And I knew what it was like to struggle and I wanted some purpose purpose to my life.
+Well, I left school with just four O-Levels and I became a single parent at 24.
+And I felt that I didn't want a life on benefits.
+And I knew what it was like to struggle and I wanted some purpose to my life.

-So I took myself back to college retrained, six years later, I was an accountant.
+So I took myself back to college, retrained, and six years later, I was an accountant.

-Steph Rickaby: [00:02:22] eight of us.
-Right.
-And I've gone through a bit of a growth.
-Change over the last 18 months, because 18 months ago it was just myself and my husband and we had a team member and she went off long term sick, and I realized that I didn't have a proper purpose in my firm.
+Steph Rickaby: [00:02:22] So there's eight of us.
+And I've gone through a bit of a growth change over the last 18 months, because 18 months ago it was just myself and my husband and we had a team member and she went off long-term sick, and I realized that I didn't have a proper purpose in my firm.

 James, do you want to introduce yourself and a little bit about your firm?